RiccardoColella/ing-sw-2019-Colella-DellAcqua-Ferrari/resources/templates/jsonAttacks.md

     * `ALL_PREVIOUS_BLOCKS`: the blocks of all the targets that were previously hit
     * `HIT_BY_ADVANCED`: all the targets that were hit by the advanced attacks (so it only makes sense to have this value _if_ an advanced attack is present)

+* `andTargets`: used to add some specific targets to the pre-computed groups of targets.
+The only admissible value is `INCLUDE_LAST`